-Lauren has been a part of the Woodbury team since 2011 where she commenced as a Clinical Supervisor and has since stepped into the role of Clinical Director.
-Lauren is also Head of School.
+Lauren has been a part of Woodbury since 2011 where she started as a Clinical Supervisor and has since stepped into the role of Clinical Director.

 Director Of Administration

-Karyn believes the best thing about working at Woodbury is being able to talk to parents from experience, support them emotionally, and that parents know that someone really does understand how it feels to be a parent of a child with a disability
+Karyn believes “The great thing about working at Woodbury is being able to talk to parents from my experience, and support them emotionally so they and that parents know that someone really does understand how it feels to be a parent of a child with a disability”

 Sinead has forged a career striving to help individuals with autism and other developmental delays reach their full potential.
 Sinead has worked in both the education and health sector and with individuals across the lifespan from early intervention to adulthood.
 Sinead joined the Woodbury team as Clinical Supervisor in October 2017.
 Her special interests include food selectivity and developing communication skills.